"There was a sense of urgency since she had immediate thoughts of suicide and access to her parents’ firearms.”

 “Using the C-SSRS tool in our outreach calls to these individuals, we identified those who had current thoughts of suicide, and we swiftly provided crisis support and interventions,” Walker says.
 “The suicide algorithm gives us a much better way to assess risk, and I’m not aware of other health plans that provide this capability in a real-time, data-driven way.”

 Rebecca Rossom, MD, Senior Research Investigator at HealthPartners Institute, helped create the algorithm.
 "Our HealthPartners Institute collaborated with the Center for Health Research at Kaiser Permanente,” she says.
-“We studied 20 million visits by 3 million patients in seven different care systems from 2009-2015 to develop a machine learning algorithm.
+“We studied 20 million visits by three million patients in seven different care systems from 2009-2015 to develop a machine learning algorithm.
 It uses electronic health records, claims data and patient-reported outcome questionnaires to estimate a patient’s risk of suicide over a 90-day period.”

 Mental health diagnoses key to assessing suicide risk